ninQ1703/Starve-Free-Readers-Writers-/README.md

 <b>1) Mutual Exclusion</b> - The semaphore 'write' makes sure that there is mutual exclusion between readers and writers and among writers.

-<b>2) Progress</b> - If a writer/reader is ready to write/read and no other reader/writer is thre, then it will enter the critical section definitely.
+<b>2) Progress</b> - If a writer/reader is ready to write/read and no other reader/writer is there, then it will enter the critical section definitely.

 <b>3) Bounded Waiting</b> - If a writer is ready, then the pool stops collecting readers.
-Writers then wait for pool to get empty ehich takes finite time, Similarly a reader can get access to file when writer finishes writing with equal fairness.
+Writers then wait for pool to get empty which takes finite time, Similarly a reader can get access to file when writer finishes writing with equal fairness.
 This ensures Starve free Solution.